tonethar/IGM-330-Fall-2018/weekly/week-01B-notes.md

 - start file for today is here -> [first-canvas.md](_files/first-canvas.md)

 ## IV.
 Today's Topic - *Intro to the Canvas 2D Drawing API*
-- Getting a reference to the 2D drawing context
+- Getting a reference to the 2D drawing context with `canvas.getContext('2d')`
 - setting context "state" attributes like `.fillStyle`, `.strokeStyle`, `.lineWidth` and `.globalAlpha`
 - drawing rectangles, circles and lines
 - creating paths, and stroking and filling them